cl-test-grid/cl-test-grid/agent/README.md

   results from test run output directory to online storage.
 - Finally, on top of these components [`agent`](agent.lisp) object is build.
 It maintains private quicklisp installation in working directory and updates it to the latest version every time when started.
-It also remembers what lisp implenetations were tested on what quicklisp version.
+It also remembers what lisp implementations were tested on what quicklisp version.
 This information kept in [`persistence`](persistence.lisp) - a simple plist saved in file.
   Also agent checks the configuration parameters provided by user and ensures only